-Trump's Top Two Supreme Court Picks Reflect Warring Republican Factions
+Trump's Top 2 Supreme Court Picks Reflect Warring Republican Factions

 Barrett has a long paper trail of academic writing in the law, but Kavanaugh has a long paper trail of actual legal opinions.
 Both have written things that Democrats could use against them at confirmation hearings.
 But what is so interesting to watch is two factions of Republicans, behind the scenes, battling each other, leaking unflattering and even false things about either Kavanaugh or Barrett.

 Social conservatives seem to have coalesced behind Barrett, who spent much of her career as a law professor at Notre Dame.
-She is a mother of seven children, two of them adopted from Haiti after the earthquake there, and she is an active member of a particularly conservative Catholic religious group called, "People of Praise."
+She is a mother of seven children, two of them adopted from Haiti after the earthquake there, and she is an active member of a particularly conservative Catholic religious group called "People of Praise."

-Despite rumors that her interview with Trump did not go well last week, sources tell NPR that is not true, that the President wants to appoint her to the Supreme Court, but is concerned by her lack of a record on the bench.
+Despite rumors that her interview with Trump did not go well last week, sources tell NPR that is not true and that the president wants to appoint her to the Supreme Court, but is concerned by her lack of a record on the bench.

 Within the White House, those in charge of the selection process, especially counsel Don McGahn, want a no-sweat re-do of the process that produced the president's 2017 Supreme Court pick, Justice Neil Gorsuch.